arviz-devs/arviz/GOVERNANCE.md

   * Signatures majority of council members to validate correctness and accuracy
 * Core contributors can also voluntarily leave the project by notifying the community through a public means or by notifying the entire council.

 #### One time Decisions
 * The first election will also include a vote for the number of Council Members, options being 5 and 7.
 A simple majority will indicate preference.
+  * At the conclusion of the vote this section should be removed

 #### Voting criteria for future elections